Resonant dynamics of spin cluster in a periodically driven one-dimensional Rydberg lattice: Introduction

 In this work, we investigate the dynamics of spin cluster in a periodically driven one-dimensional (1D) Rydberg lattice.
 Specifically, we focus on the relaxation dynamics of spin cluster in this system under high-frequency driving field with the form $\mathit{\Omega} \left( t \right)=\mathit{\Omega}_{0}\cos\left(\omega t\right)$.
 We derive an effective Hamiltonian for the domain walls of the spin cluster, and show that there is a resonant frequency.
 When the driving frequency $\omega$ is resonant with the Rydberg interaction $V_{i,j}$, the spin clusters exhibit ballistic expansion with half the spreading rate compared to the case of facilitation conditions before the domain walls of spin cluster collide.
 After the first collision, the spin clusters exhibit subdiffusive dynamics.
 While for an initially Gaussian distribution with momentum $\pi$, the spin cluster exhibits ballistic expansion, and the total Rydberg density is conserved in the entire time domain.
-These results are demonstrated by the time evolution of Rydberg density and its variance related to the mean square displacement.
+These results are demonstrated by the time evolution of Rydberg density and its variance related to the mean-square displacement.
 Moreover, we show that near the resonant driving frequency, the spin clusters manifest the coexistence of oscillation and expansion dynamics, and the Bloch-like oscillation of the spin cluster, for different initial excitations.

 The rest of this paper is organized as follows: In Sec. \ref{model}, we introduce the Hamiltonian of the 1D Rydberg lattice with a periodic driving field, and discuss the dynamic properties in the spin cluster subspace under the condition of high frequency drive.
 In Sec. \ref{effective_H}, we derive the effective Hamiltonian for the domain walls of the spin cluster and obtain the resonant frequency.
 In Sec. \ref{resonant}, we investigate the dynamics in the resonant frequency and near the resonant frequency, and present numerical results of the evolutions of Rydberg density and its variance for different initial excitations.
-Finally, we conclude and discuss our findings in Sec. \ref{summary}.
+Finally, we summarize and discuss our findings in Sec. \ref{summary}, and conclude the results in Sec. \ref{conclusion}.